 Hi Frugalistas!
 If you love Paris (and I know you do), this is the series of posts you’ve been waiting for.
 The best Paris itineraries regardless of how long you are staying in Paris.
 Unlike most Paris itineraries, my Paris itinerary planner includes alternatives to consider, and how to plan a trip to Paris with children or if you have special interests.
 Over future posts, I’ll be covering the best Paris itineraries for one, two, three, five or seven days.
 Regardless of your budget and how long you are spending in Paris, my Paris itinerary series will help you plan your trip to Paris to maximise your time in Paris.
 To kick off the series, I’m discussing visiting Paris in a day.
-While a one day trip to Paris is not ideal, it is still possible to hit a number of the big ticket items and have a fun day during a day trip in Paris.
+While a one day trip to Paris is not ideal, and there is certainly little opportunity to check out all the best Paris Instagram spots it is still possible to hit a number of the big ticket items and have a fun day during a day trip in Paris.

 - 1 A one day trip Paris itinerary

 - 2 One day Paris itinerary with children

 - 3 One day in Paris: itinerary for the art lover

 - 4 One day Paris itinerary for the garden lover